RobLoach/component-installer/README.md

 Usage
 -----

-To depend on a component, add the component to your `require` key.
-The following is an example of installing [jQuery](http://jquery.com) with Component Installer to `component/components-jquery`:
+To install a Component with Composer, add the component to your `composer.json` `require` key.
+The following will install [jQuery](http://jquery.com), with Component Installer, into `component/components-jquery`:

 ``` json
 {